krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 ![Visual running of Python code](suggestions.assets/pythontutor_example.png)

-## Growing together through questions and discussions
+## Growing Together Through Questions and Discussions

 When reading this book, please do not easily skip knowledge points that you have not learned well. **Feel free to ask your questions in the comments section**, and my friends and I will do our best to answer you, and generally reply within two days.